We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 BetaShares NASDAQ 100 ETF unit price volatility

 Beta is a measure of volatility in relation to the market.
-The market (AU average) beta is 1, while BetaShares NASDAQ 100 ETF's is 1.03.
-This would suggest that the BetaShares NASDAQ 100 ETF is a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while BetaShares NASDAQ 100 ETF's is 0.99.
+This would suggest that the BetaShares NASDAQ 100 ETF is less volatile than average (for this exchange).

 More guides on Finder